 I am a big fan of FindMyPast for genealogy research.
 For records that are on both FindMyPast and other sites, FindMyPast's indexes and transcriptions are (in my experience) much more accurate.
 This is particularly obvious with British censuses.

-Recent improvements at FindMyPast include:
+Recent improvements and enhancements at FindMyPast include:

 - Records from Origins.net will soon be on FindMyPast.
 That includes the National Wills Index with pre-1857 probate material for England and Wales.
 FindMyPast will then be the largest online resource for UK wills and probate (and those records include data for people from other countries including Australia).
 The collection includes (to name just a few) Queensland intestacies and wills (from Government Gazette notices); Bank of England wills extracts 1717-1845; British India Office wills and probate; London probate index; Suffolk testator index 1847-1857; Great Western Railway shareholders; index to death duty registers 1796-1903; index of Irish wills 1484-1858.
 To narrow your search in the 'wills and probate' collection, click 'Browse record set' then select the one(s) you want.

 If you are not sure whether FindMyPast will suit you, try the one month subscription.
 Although a 12 month subscription is better value (and there is a 10% loyalty discount for renewing it), some people will find the one month option more convenient.
 It is available for each of FindMyPast's regional collections (Australia/NZ; UK; Ireland; USA) and also for the World collection (which, as of Feb 2014, is now cheaper).

 If you have no Australian research but need access to UK records, sign up via findmypast.co.uk.

 Searches on FindMyPast are free.
 You only need pay-as-you-go credits or a subscription to see transcriptions or images of original records.